The Abominable Snowman (film): Casting

 The American producer Robert L. Lippert co-produced many of Hammer's films in the early 1950s, including The Abominable Snowman.
 Under these co-production deals, Lippert provided an American star in return for the rights to distribute Hammer's films in the United States.
 For The Abominable Snowman, Lippert approached Forrest Tucker, who had previously appeared for Hammer in Break in the Circle (1954), also directed by Val Guest.
-Nigel Kneale considered Tucker's performance to be on a par with Stanley Baker, who had played the part in The Creature, saying, “Baker played it as a subtle, mean person, Forrest Tucker as more an extroverted bully but they were both good performances and I found very little to choose.
+Nigel Kneale considered Tucker's performance on a par with that of Stanley Baker, who had played the part in The Creature, saying, “Baker played it as a subtle, mean person, Forrest Tucker as more an extroverted bully, but they were both good performances and I found very little to choose.
 Tucker was, I think, an underrated and very good actor”.
-According to make-up artist Phil Leakey, Val Guest was disappointed with the casting of Tucker; he recalled, "Forrest Tucker might have been very good at some things but, to many people's minds, acting wasn't one of them and I think he rather spoilt the picture".
+According to make-up artist Phil Leakey, Val Guest was disappointed with the casting of Tucker; he recalled, "Forrest Tucker might have been very good at some things but, to many people's minds, acting wasn't one of them and I think he rather spoilt the picture."
 The Abominable Snowman was the first of three horror films Tucker made in Britain around this time; the other two being The Strange World of Planet X (1958) and The Trollenberg Terror (1958).

 Cushing reprised the role of John Rollason that he had played in The Creature.
 At this point in his career, he was best known as a television actor, having starred in productions of Pride and Prejudice (1952) and Beau Brummell (1954) as well as the Cartier/Kneale production of Nineteen Eighty-Four.
-The Abominable Snowman was his second picture for Hammer; the first had been The Curse of Frankenstein (1957), the film that would bring him international fame and establish his long association with the Hammer horror brand.
+The Abominable Snowman was his second picture for Hammer; the first had been The Curse of Frankenstein (1957), the film that brought him international fame and establish his long association with the Hammer horror brand.
 Recalling how the cast and crew were entertained by Cushing's improvisation with props, Val Guest said, “We used to call him 'Props Cushing' because he was forever coming out with props.
-When he was examining the Yeti tooth, he was pulling these things out totally unrehearsed and we found it very difficult keeping quiet”.
+When he was examining the Yeti tooth, he was pulling these things out totally unrehearsed and we found it very difficult keeping quiet.”

 Like Cushing, Arnold Marlé and Wolfe Morris reprised their roles from The Creature as the Lama and Kusang, respectively.